St James’ CE Primary School PE and Sport Information

-Following the Olympic Legacy, the government has announced that all schools will receive a generous sum of money to be spent on developing P.E within schools.
-Each School has been allocated around £9000 over the course of the year, which will be received in 2 instalments.
-The funding is able to be spent in any of the following areas:
+The government has announced that all schools will receive a generous sum of money to be spent on developing P.E within schools.
+St James’ has been allocated around £17,000 over the course of the year, which will be received in 2 instalments.
+Our aim is to spend this money to develop the following areas:

 - Health and Wellbeing

 We aim to utilise this money to continue to improve the quality of existing PE teaching through CPD for staff, by using specialist coaches to work alongside the class teacher during lessons, so that all primary pupils improve their health, skills and physical literacy and have a boarder exposure to a range of sports.